roberto/blog.robertosoares.me/source/_posts/2012-08-07-testing-a-chrome-extension-with-jasmine.markdown

 ## Specs, Expectations, Matchers, Setup and Teardown

-After I read a few paragraphs of its [well styled documentation][jasmine-docs], I got everything that I need to start to write some specs.
+After I read a few paragraphs of the [well styled documentation][jasmine-docs], I got everything that I needed to start writing some specs.
 As I'm used to [RSpec][rspec] DSL, it was even easier.

 ``` javascript Code example
 describe("foo", function() {